 Running a business from home can be stressful, especially when business begins to boom and you quickly reach the point of asking, “Is it time to ask for help?
 Can I afford it?“

 In this post, we're looking at the cost of shipping from your home business.
-At what point is it time for you to stop running to/from the Post Office like a mad woman and start managing your shipping like a traditional business?
+At what point is it time for you to stop running to and from the Post Office like a madwoman and start managing your shipping like a traditional business?

 These days, more small businesses are forgoing trips to the Post Office and opting to print their own postage at home – in the exact amount they need, when they need it.
 This means business owners aren't stuck with a pile of unusable stamps when there's a postage rate increase.
 And when you combine this with using a mail scale, you can weigh your mail and know exactly how much postage to apply.
 A number of affordable online postage services exist for buying and printing stamps online.

 Don't have time to run to the Post Office to mail your shipment?
-Your postal carrier can pick up your shipment when he/she delivers your mail if you’re shipping “expedited” services such as Priority Mail and Express Mail.
+Your postal carrier can pick up your shipment when he or she delivers your mail if you’re shipping “expedited” services such as Priority Mail or Express Mail.
 Or, if you need pick up on a specific date and time, the Postal Service will pick up those packages for a nominal fee – definitely worth saving you a trip to the Post Office!
-You can schedule pickups on usps.com or even via your online postage system.
+You can schedule pickups on USPS.com or even via your online postage system.